swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 - "Use `variable = value` to assign a value to a variable in order to record it in memory."
 - "Variables are created on demand whenever a value is assigned to them."
 - "Use `print(something)` to display the value of `something`."
+- "Built-in functions are always available to use."
 ---

 ## Variables